vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/key-providers/standard-key-provider/README.md

 The easy answer is "yes" but the more correct answer is "it can be part of a compliant system design, which VCF supports."

 The Standard Key Provider is often used to meet data-at-rest requirements found in a variety of regulatory compliance frameworks.
 Compliance certification happens against implementations of software, not the software itself, and will depend on the design and implementation decisions you make when building your environment.
-That said, numerous environments that are subject to regulatory compliance have been built using the Standard Key Provider, to great and continuing success.
+That said, numerous environments that are subject to regulatory compliance have been built using the Standard Key Provider.

 Please consult your compliance auditors for more information about how system design choices may affect your compliance goals.